beakerbrowser/beakerbrowser.com/_docs/faq.md

 dat://54f74fe89d7779946343ec6db9618631e4dbf43bece2a125d0099103741963c9/
 ```

-They work just like regular URLs, except that the 'hostname' is a 64-character hex number.
+They work just like regular URLs, except that the "hostname" is a 64-character hex number.
 You can reference specific files by putting the path at the end.

 <div class="technical-explanation" data-title="Tech In-depth">